Trickum Middle School Band

 This site is updated frequently with all information handed out during band class.
 Feel free to download and print any of the flyers and applications.
 All documents will be sent home with students as well.

-- Marching band registration night is April 25th 4PM-8PM.
-All students must attend this night to enroll in marching band next yaer
+- Marching band registration night is in late April.
+You will attend this night to enroll in marching band next yaer

 - Click here to download the Financial FAQ